-I’m a 26-year-old Senior iOS developer based in London, with 6 years experience building iOS apps and games using Objective-C, and more recently using Swift.
-I also have strong experience integrating with external APIs using JSON.
+I’m a 26-year-old iOS Product Developer based in London, with 7 years experience building iOS apps and games using Objective-C, and more recently using Swift.

-I work with Xcode, SourceTree, Sublime Text and Terminal on a daily basis.
+I work with Xcode and GIT on a daily basis.
 I also have experience with Adobe Photoshop and Sketch, both of which I have used to design and export UI.
-I have 4 years of experience with GIT.
-I’ve recently explored ARKit and SceneKit.

-Screeners: Lead iOS Developer, January 2016 — Current.
+Screeners: Lead iOS Developer, January 2016 — August 2017.
 Internal video streaming service used by leading Film and TV distributors.
 A key part of this role has been to allow users to securely stream and download content, integrating with FairPlay Streaming technologies.

 MegaBits: Lead Developer, March 2014 — May 2015.
 Monster-training game, played using real-world locations.
 We used pseudo-random number generation to populate a virtual, living world that would appear the same across every device, with monster population dependent on real-world weather, time of day and geolocation.